TsitouhRanjafy/Algorithme-/Readme.md

 Explore a range of powerful algorithms implemented in Python 3.12.6, Typescript.
 This repository includes efficient solutions for key algorithmic challenges, focusing on recursion, backtracking, and number theory.

+# Algorithms Collection

+Explore a range of powerful algorithms implemented in Python 3.12.6, Typescript.
+This repository includes efficient solutions for key algorithmic challenges, focusing on recursion, backtracking, and number theory.

 ## 📚 Algorithms Included

 ### 1. **Recursion & Backtracking**